Sreeja-Mukka/Assesements-Scala-Apple/.metals/.reports/metals-full/2024-05-20/r_compiler-error_14-44-47-391.md

             EmpData+=obj
     }
     //println(EmpData)
-    /*println("Please enter the salary and the department which you want to filer the Employee data") var Fsal = scala.io.StdIn.readInt()
+    println("Please enter the salary and the department which you want to filer the Employee data") var Fsal = scala.io.StdIn.readInt()
     var Fdep = scala.io.StdIn.readLine()